 Philo, C.(1992) ‘Neglected rural geographies: a review’, Journal of Rural Studies 8 (2): 193-207

 Worpole, K. (1999) (eds) Richer futures: fashioning a new politics London: Earthscan Ltd

 Worpole, K. (2010) ‘Colin Ward Obituary’ Guardian Online, http://www.guardian.co.uk/society/2010/feb/22/colin-ward-obituary22nd February 2010

-How to cite this article: Mills, S. (2010) ‘Colin Ward: The ‘Gentle’ Anarchist and Informal Education’ the encyclopaedia of informal education.[http://infed.org/mobi/colin-ward-the-gentle-anarchist-and-informal-education].
+How to cite this article: Mills, S. (2010) ‘Colin Ward: The ‘Gentle’ Anarchist and Informal Education’ The encyclopedia of pedagogy and informal education.[https://infed.org/mobi/colin-ward-the-gentle-anarchist-and-informal-education].

 Last Updated on